zuopeng2008/dns-wildcard-bcp/draft-zuo-avoid-large-wildcard-RDATA-00.md

 ### Observations

-1. Cloudflare imposes a limit of 8192 bytes for jumbo TXT records.
+1. Cloudflare sets a limit of 8192 bytes for jumbo TXT records.
 2. Microsoft’s DNS service sets a limit of 4096 bytes.
 3. GoDaddy **has no limit** for jumbo TXT records.
 4. Alibaba Cloud and DNSPod set limits after we reported this risk to them.